Harshit3211/wp-calypso/test/e2e/docs/writing_tests.md

 This document will outline tips to write successful tests for both Selenium and Playwright suites.

-Refer to the [Selenium style guide](docs/style-guide-selenium.md) or [Playwright style guide](docs/style-guide-playwright.md) for more information.
+Refer to the [Playwright style guide](docs/style-guide-playwright.md) for more information.

 ## Table of contents